-Are you planning a trip to Thailand and searching for the best hotels and hostels?
+Are you searching for the best hotels and hostels in Thailand?
 We’ve got you covered!
 From basic beach bungalows to luxury boutique hotels with infinity pool; we listed our personal favorite places to stay in Thailand, all included: a unique character, lovely atmosphere, good location, and excellent rating.

 When you travel to Thailand, you are likely to start or end your trip in the big metropolis of Bangkok.
 This beautiful Thai capital offers a combination of cultural sights, shopping possibilities and things to do.
 It’s a beautiful city with many trendy rooftop bars, food market stalls, crazy TukTuk rides, and friendly locals.
 If it’s your first time here, choosing the right place to stay can be overwhelming.
 Since we’ve visited Bangkok many times, here are some of our top picks for the best hotels and hostels.
 And if you need help choosing the right area for you, check out this article too.